5 Country Stars That Chose Faith Over Fame

 Hailing from Rogers, Arkansas, Vern was discovered by the legendary songwriter Harlan Howard in 1964, and signed to RCA Victor.
 Unfortunately, his debut album Woman, Let Me Sing You A Song was not promoted, and an official single was never released.
 It would take nine more years before RCA would release another album from Vern.

 Eventually, Vernon charted about seven hits in the 70’s.
 His voice is what many old school country fans would describe as stone cold country.
-At the time, it was considered to country in the midst of the outlaw movement of the middle 1970's, and later the pop country Urban Cowboy craze.
+At the time, it was considered too country in the midst of the outlaw movement of the middle 1970's, and later the pop country Urban Cowboy craze.
 Vern did however experience a higher level of success in the U.K., and some of his music was re-released there by the Bear Family.

 Vern also worked as an actor on A Thing Called Love with River Phoenix.
 You may also recognize him as the preacher in Loretta Lynn's biopic